Despite my reference at one point that certain authors would have done well

 (Apparently the Bene Gesserit gifts of self-control extend to determining

-which cell fertilizes the egg.)
+which sperm cell fertilizes the egg.)

 Paul’s training helps him survive the ordeal, though only barely;